Nico Williams

-Nicholas Williams Arthuer (born 12 July 2002) is a Spanish professional footballer who plays as a winger for La Liga club Athletic Bilbao and the Spain national team.
+Nicholas Williams Arthuer (born 12 July 2002) is a Spanish professional footballer who plays as a winger for club Athletic Bilbao and the Spain national team.
 He is recognised for his speed and dribbling skills.

 Joining Athletic Bilbao's youth academy in 2013, he was promoted to the reserve team in 2020 and to the first team a year later, becoming a teammate of elder brother Iñaki Williams, with both winning the 2023–24 Copa del Rey.

 Williams debuted for Spain's senior side in 2022.
-He was a member of their 2022 FIFA World Cup and UEFA Euro 2024 squads, scoring and being named man of the match in the final of the latter, as Spain won the tournament.
+He was a member of their 2022 World Cup, Euro 2024 and 2026 World Cup squads.
+He scored and was named man of the match in the 2024 final as Spain won the tournament.
+At the 2026 World Cup, Williams made six appearances as a substitute including in the final, where he provided the assist for the only goal as his country won their second world title.

 Club career

+Basconia

-Born in Pamplona, Navarre, Williams joined the youth academy of Athletic Bilbao in 2013 from hometown side CA Osasuna.
+Born in Pamplona, Navarre, Williams has Ghanaian descent from both his parents.
+His mother, Maria, was pregnant with his brother Iñaki when she left Ghana with his father Felix.
+He joined the youth academy of Athletic Bilbao in 2013 from hometown side CA Osasuna.
 He began his senior career with the club's farm team, Basconia, during the 2019–20 season.

+Bilbao Athletic and Athletic Bilbao

+2020–2021 season

 On 11 May 2020, Williams was promoted to the reserve team in the Segunda División B. He made his first-team—and La Liga—debut on 28 April the following year, coming on as a second-half substitute for Jon Morcillo in a 2–2 home draw against Real Valladolid; his brother Iñaki also came off the bench ten minutes later.
 It was the first time two siblings had been on the pitch at the same time for the club since Julio and Patxi Salinas in 1986.

+2021–2022 season

 Williams scored his first two goals for the Lions on 6 January 2022, in a 2–0 win over Atlético Mancha Real in the campaign's Copa del Rey.
 Seven days later, he scored the winning goal in a 2–1 victory over Atlético Madrid in the semi-final of the 2022 Supercopa de España.
 On 20 January 2022, Williams was given a first team contract after meeting a number of clauses.